LexBorisoff/web-cli/README.md

 # Usage <a name="basic-usage"></a>

-To perform basic web queries from the terminal, provide **_space-separated values_** to the `web` command:
+To perform basic web queries, provide **_space-separated values_**

 <pre><code>web <em>&lt;values&gt;</em></code></pre>

-The app will then construct 1 or more queries based on the type of values and open them in the new browser tab(s).
+The CLI will then construct 1 or more queries based on the type of values and open them in the new browser tab(s).

 There are 2 types of values: